garden-io/garden/docs/reference/commands.md

       # conditional expressions.
       disabled:

+      # If set, the action is only enabled for the listed environment types.
+This is effectively a cleaner shorthand
+      # for the `disabled` field with an expression for environments.
+For example, `environments: ["prod"]` is
+      # equivalent to `disabled: ${environment.name != "prod"}`.
+      environments:

       # A map of variables scoped to this particular action.
 These are resolved before any other parts of the action
       # configuration and take precedence over group-scoped variables (if applicable) and project-scoped variables, in
       # that order.
 They may reference group-scoped and project-scoped variables, and generally can use any template